lineality/Online_Voting_Using_One_Time_Pads/README.md

 (Note: There is a choice here between using a public standardized ballot or a per-person ballot (e.g. with a unique id number or such, to verify that the ballot-form sent was the same as that received, or a short-form vote which contains just the choices and not all the text of the ballot.)

-Step 6: (Decrypt and print ballot [off-line])
+Step 6: (Decrypt and print ballot [not-over-a-network/not-online]) Using one piece of software, the voter not-over-a-network/not-online (enforced by software, possibly hardware) 'decrypts' the ballot.

-Using one piece of software, the voter offline (enforced by software, possibly hardware) 'decrypts' the ballot.
+Step 7:(Print Ballot [not-over-a-network/not-online])

-Step 7:(Print Ballot [off-line]) physically prints the decrypted ballot
+physically prints the decrypted ballot

-Step 8: (Validate the not-yet-completed Ballot [off-line]) The voter off-line(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
+Step 8: (Validate the not-yet-completed Ballot [not-over-a-network/not-online]) The voter not-over-a-network/not-online(enforced by software), inspects and validates that their digital scanned version of their not-yet-filled-out-ballot is the correct ballot-form intended for that election (e.g. not a tampered with or accidentally incorrect ballot).
 There are various and possibly multiple ways to check this (elaboration pending).

 (Note on Steps 5 and 6: possibly the validity of the ballot could or should be checked during both steps)

-Step 9: (Mark Ballot with Vote Choices) The voter, off-line(using pen and paper), fills out the ballot (selecting their vote choices).
+Step 9: (Mark Ballot with Vote Choices [not-over-a-network/not-online]) The voter, not-over-a-network/not-online(using pen and paper), fills out the ballot (selecting their vote choices).
 (Details here may be important in some way: filling in a circle, selecting an option number, multi-factor, non-over-under-voting checks, etc.)

 Step 10: (Digitize the Completed Ballot)
-The voter, offline (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).
+The voter, not-over-a-network/not-online (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).
 (Note: maybe some kind of mono-space font and dashes between lines to avoid spacing errors?)

-~ Step: An optional intermediate step here is to have a 3rd set of offline-only software that will check the ballot before and or after it is filled out by the voter, such that this additional set of software can check for the "overvoting" (voting for both candidates) and "undervoting" (voting for neither candidate) issues as a safeguard (against accidentally-incorrectly filled-out-and-submitted ballots) and that perhaps Nevada has used successfully.
+~ Step: An optional intermediate step here is to have a 3rd set of not-over-a-network/not-online-only software that will check the ballot before and or after it is filled out by the voter, such that this additional set of software can check for the "overvoting" (voting for both candidates) and "undervoting" (voting for neither candidate) issues as a safeguard (against accidentally-incorrectly filled-out-and-submitted ballots) and that perhaps Nevada has used successfully.

 Q: Is there a way to optimize OCR? e.g. letter per box format?
 Alternatives to OCR?